syedakhterdev/LaravelApplication/readme.md

 > You can register a user and then log in to view all registered users.
 > If you perform any CRUD operations on the user an Observable will register that into log file.
-> There's also a job that is dispatched if a user is edited.
+> There's also a job that is dispatched if a user is edited and saved into the same Log file '(Storage > logs > laravel-yyyy-mm-dd.log)'.